What happens when my fixed-rate mortgage ends?

 Key takeaways

-• When your fixed term ends, your mortgage interest rate will automatically switch to your mortgage provider's standard variable rate (SVR)
+When your fixed term ends, your rate will usually switch to your lender's standard variable rate (SVR), unless you arrange a new deal in advance

-• This is usually a much higher interest rate, meaning your monthly repayments could go up by hundreds of pounds
+This is usually a higher interest rate, meaning your monthly repayments could go up by hundreds of pounds

 What can I do when my fixed-rate mortgage ends?

-When your fixed-rate mortgage ends, you have two options:
+When your fixed-rate mortgage ends, you have three options:

 1) Do nothing and stay on your mortgage provider's SVR